AbsaOSS/cobrix/README.md

 A: Update hadoop dll to version 3.2.2 or newer.

 ## Changelog
+- #### 2.9.8 will be released soon.
+  - [#723](https://github.com/AbsaOSS/cobrix/pull/723) Added the option to generate `corrupted_fields` field that contains field names and raw values of fields that Cobrix couldn't decode.
+    ```scala
+    .option("generate_corrupted_fields", "true")
+    ```

 - #### 2.9.7 released 29 January 2026.
   - [#816](https://github.com/AbsaOSS/cobrix/pull/816) Fixed the reliance on log4j libraries in the classpath.
 Cobrix can now be run on clusters that do not use Log4j for logging.

 - #### 2.9.6 released 7 January 2026.
   - [#813](https://github.com/AbsaOSS/cobrix/pull/813) Fixed compatibility of the relaxed sign overpunching.
 Allow numbers with overpunched sign in unsigned numbers and allow multiple digits when overpunched sign when `strict_sign_overpunching = true`.

 - #### 2.9.5 released 22 December 2025.
   - [#809](https://github.com/AbsaOSS/cobrix/pull/809) Add support for reading compressed EBCDIC files.
 All compression supported by Hadoop (.gz, .bz2, etc) are also supported by Cobrix because Cobrix uses Hadoop compressed streams for reading such files.
   - [#811](https://github.com/AbsaOSS/cobrix/pull/811) Add read properties hash code as index key to avoid false cache.
      This makes index caching safe to use by default, so index caching is now turned on by default.
 - #### 2.9.4 released 26 November 2025.
   - [#805](https://github.com/AbsaOSS/cobrix/pull/805) Added the option to cache VRL indexes for better performance when same files are processed multiple times.
     ```scala